duffwang/duffwang.github.io/aboutme.md

 ## About Me

-I'm Duff Wang, who sometimes goes by Jeff.
+I'm Duff Wang, who sometimes also goes by Jeff!
 I'm a quantitative trader and analyst who loves using statistics to make data-driven decisions.
 I am currently an equity options market maker located in San Francisco.

 ## Education

 B.S.E.
-Chemical and Biological Engineering<br>
+Chemical and Biological Engineering
 Princeton University, June 2013